Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-This simple flank steak marinade is an easy way to infuse a ton of flavor into an already flavorful cut of meat.
+This simple flank steak marinade is an easy way to infuse a ton of flavor into a thinner cut of beef.
 It helps to ensure a tender, juicy, melt-in-your-mouth bite that tastes amazing.

-All it takes is a combination of oil, lime juice, fresh garlic, cumin, salt, and pepper, and a marinating time of just 30 minutes!
+All it takes to make a grilled flank steak is a combination of oil, lime juice, fresh garlic, cumin, salt, and pepper, and a marinating time of just 30 minutes!
+We love to use this for flank steak tacos, but you could use the marinade for skirt steak tacos, too.

 Flank steak marinade ingredients on countertop.